konflux-ci/release-service-catalog/tasks/update-ocp-tag/README.md

 | dataPath   | Path to the JSON string of the merged data to use in the data workspace | No       | -             |
 | ocpVersion | OCP version fetched from fbcFragment                                    | No       | -             |

+## Changes in 1.5.0
+* Removed result updated-binaryImage from task

 ## Changes in 1.4.2
 * Changed to skip validating the targetIndex when empty, as staged indexes does not have it set.